Yes, you can get rich even with a normal job.

 Accumulating wealth can take time, hard work, and patience.

 Focus on your long-term goals by having the mindset of a long-term investor.
-Don’t chase quick, risky returns and instead develop a patient mindset.
+Don’t chase quick, risky returns and instead develop a patient money mindset.

 Here are some tips to keep in mind: